amolkhatri/bookmark-search-chrome-extension/README.md

 # Bookmark Search Chrome Extension

-The Bookmark Search Chrome Extension is a simple tool that allows users to quickly search their bookmarks within the browser.
+The Bookmark Search Chrome Extension is a simple tool that allows users to quickly search your bookmarks within the browser.
 It provides a convenient way to find and access saved websites without having to navigate through multiple folders and subfolders.

 ## Features

 - Instantly search bookmarks from the Chrome browser toolbar.
 - Displays matching bookmarks in real-time as the user types in the search box.
 - Supports searching by bookmark title and URL.
-- Option to open the selected bookmark in a new tab or the current tab.
+- Opens selected bookmark in a new tab.

 ## Installation